pixie-io/docs.px.dev/content/en/04-tutorials/04-custom-data/02-dynamic-go-logging.md

 <svg title='Dynamic Structured Logging in Go' src='dynamic_logs.svg' />
 :::

-In a legacy systems a modify, compile, deploy cycle is required to get visibility into the binary if the appropriate log lines are missing.
-Pixie allows you to dynamically capture function arguments, latency, etc., without this slow process.
-Since we use new kernel technologies like eBPF we can safely insert these logs without stopping execution of you program with minimal overhead.
+In a legacy systems a modify-compile-deploy cycle is required to get visibility into the binary if the appropriate log lines are missing.
+Pixie allows you to dynamically capture function arguments, return values and latency, without this slow process.
+Since we use new kernel technologies like eBPF, we can safely insert these logs without stopping execution of you program, and with minimal overhead.

+Note: Dynamic logging is an alpha feature.
+[Limitations](/tutorials/custom-data/dynamic-go-logging/#requirements-and-limitations) are listed at the end of this page.

 ## Tutorial Overview